ThomasYeoLab/Meta_matching_models/v1.0/README.md

 This folder contains  v1.0 meta matching model trained from the UK Biobank (N = 36,847) and example to run it.
 This is the model used in Figure 7 of the He et al., 2020.

 ## Upcoming release
 In He et al., 2020, we tested our MM model on datasets with ICA-FIX.
-We will release a new version of MM model which also generalizes well on datasets with GSR.
+The model does not seem to work so well for data that has undergone global signal regression (GSR).
+We will be releasing a new MM model that also generalizes well on datasets with GSR.
+Please stay tune.

 ## Reference
 He T, An L, Feng J, Bzdok D, Eickhoff SB, Yeo BTT. **Meta-matching: a simple approach to translate predictive models from big to small data**.
 BioRxiv, 2020.08.10.245373, under review.